kentsay/ethz-cil/inpainting/results/README.md

 # Plotting

-Matlab scripts for plotting inpainting experiment results.
-We mainly focus on plotting two numbers: Mean squred error and runtime in second.
-The script generate six figures listed as follow:
+This folder contains the results from our experiments and a script for generating the plots.
+We mainly focus on plotting two metrics: Mean squared error and runtime in seconds.
+The script generates two figures:

-1. Line plot: Mean squared error with random mask under log scale
+1. Mean squared error with random masks as a line plot with a log scale for the y-axis.
-2. Bar chart: Mean squared error with text mask
-3. Box plot: Mean squared error standard deviation with random mask
-4. Line plot: Runtime with random mask under log scale
+2. Runtime with random masks as a line plot with a log scale for the y-axis.
-5. Bar chart: Runtime with text mask
-6. Box plot: Runtime standard deviation with random mask

-The script is divided into three parts: load data from file, plots for mean squred error, plots for runtime.
-If you want to reproduce our plotting, just simple execute the plots.m script.
-You can also modify the file name if you want to plot your own data.
+The script is divided into three parts: load data from file, plot the mean squared error and plot the runtime.
+If you want to reproduce the plots, execute the `plots.m` script.